 Come February on Mackinac Island, the winter community celebrates with a Winter Festival at Great Turtle Park.
 Complete with a bonfire cook out, sledding, snow golf, archery, snow volleyball and broom hockey.
 To find out more about the upcoming celebration, updates are added on the Mackinac Island Winter Festival page.

 Once a month, you may enjoy the one-of-a-kind Fort Mackinac Twilight Turtle Trek.
 A lantern-lit cross country skiing and snowshoeing event, covering 2 miles of the island’s immaculately groomed trails.
-Bring your own skis and meet at Greaney Grove, located next to Fort Mackinac at 5:30pm.
+Bring your own skis and meet at Greaney Grove, located next to Fort Mackinac.
 Dates are to be determined, check back to see what’s scheduled for this coming year.

 St. Patrick’s Day is also time for celebration on Mackinac Island!
 Enjoy a dinner fundraiser at the Community Hall hosted by St. Anne’s Church, to include a cash prize raffle!
 Contact Ste.
 Anne’s Church at (906) 847-3507.